-Orchestrations in Functionize allow the user to execute multiple test cases within multiple projects.
-It allows for continuous testing where test cases can be grouped and then executed with a single click.
-Orchestrations also integrate with CI/CD, and shorten the actual development life cycle, releasing code faster.
-Other benefits include:
+Orchestrations within Functionize enable users to execute multiple test cases across various projects.
+This feature facilitates continuous testing by allowing test cases to be grouped and executed effortlessly with a single click.
+Furthermore, Orchestrations seamlessly integrate with CI/CD pipelines, contributing to the reduction of the development lifecycle, resulting in faster code releases.

-- Kick off tests automatically using APIs from a company's existing CI/CD or overall system.
+- Automated initiation of tests through APIs, utilizing a company's existing CI/CD or overall system

 You are now ready to move on to Training Session 4 - TDM, Settings & Integrations